m1dhun03/A_study_on_Road_Accidents/README.md

 - Line Plot
 - Heat Maps

 ## You can add latest data for years after 2012 and can visualize the plots for differents states of India.
-I have mainly visualize for Maharashtra as I'm the resident of this state, you all are free to visualize for your states too.
+The visuals was created for the state of Kerala as I'm the resident of this state, you all are free to visualize for your states too.